Visualise the spaceflights project¶

 For example, the data engineering convention labels datasets according to the stage of the pipeline (e.g. whether the data has been cleaned).

-catalog.yml for the completed spaceflights tutorial and replace the existing code with the following:
+catalog.yml for the completed spaceflights tutorial and define layers in the following way:

-companies: type: pandas.CSVDataSet filepath: data/01_raw/companies.csv layer: raw reviews: type: pandas.CSVDataSet filepath: data/01_raw/reviews.csv layer: raw shuttles: type: pandas.ExcelDataSet filepath: data/01_raw/shuttles.xlsx layer: raw preprocessed_companies: type: pandas.ParquetDataSet filepath: data/02_intermediate/preprocessed_companies.pq layer: intermediate preprocessed_shuttles: type: pandas.ParquetDataSet filepath: data/02_intermediate/preprocessed_shuttles.pq layer: intermediate model_input_table: type: pandas.ParquetDataSet filepath: data/03_primary/model_input_table.pq layer: primary regressor: type: pickle.PickleDataSet filepath: data/06_models/regressor.pickle versioned: true layer: models
+companies: type: pandas.CSVDataSet filepath: data/01_raw/companies.csv metadata: kedro-viz: layer: raw reviews: type: pandas.CSVDataSet filepath: data/01_raw/reviews.csv metadata: kedro-viz: layer: raw shuttles: type: pandas.ExcelDataSet filepath: data/01_raw/shuttles.xlsx metadata: kedro-viz: layer: raw preprocessed_companies: type: pandas.ParquetDataSet filepath: data/02_intermediate/preprocessed_companies.pq metadata: kedro-viz: layer: intermediate preprocessed_shuttles: type: pandas.ParquetDataSet filepath: data/02_intermediate/preprocessed_shuttles.pq metadata: kedro-viz: layer: intermediate model_input_table: type: pandas.ParquetDataSet filepath: data/03_primary/model_input_table.pq metadata: kedro-viz: layer: primary regressor: type: pickle.PickleDataSet filepath: data/06_models/regressor.pickle versioned: true metadata: kedro-viz: layer: models

 The visualisation now includes the layers: